TerraDharitri/drt-go-chain-simulator/README.md

 ```

 There is also an optional configuration file called `nodeOverride.toml` that can be used to alter specific configuration options
 for the nodes that assemble the chain simulator.
-The override mechanism is the same as the one found on the mx-chain-go, prefs.toml file.
+The override mechanism is the same as the one found on the drt-go-chain, prefs.toml file.
 In this tool, the flag option called `--node-override-config` can load more than one override toml file by specifying the paths separated
 by the `,` character.
 Example: `--node-override-config ./config/override1.toml,./config/override2.toml`.
 The default
 `./config/nodeOverrideDefault.toml` file is added automatically.